RustyRaptor/CS475/HW/Assignment2.md

    - The *forward branching factor* of our problem is defined by the maximum number of adjacent cities we can have at any state.
      - In our case this would be at Bucharest or Sibiu where we have 4 adjacent cities.
      - **Our Forward Branching factor is $4$**
+     - However it is impossible to reach the state where we have 4 cities that have not been explored yet because you have to explore an adjacent state to reach that state.
+       - **Therefore our final forward branching factor is $3$**
    - In our problem we are optimizing for number of steps and are ignoring distance cost completely.
 All costs will be treated as a value of 1.

 2. Solved Trees